CompAndSave/hugo-decap-cas/content/posts/printer-ink-scam-outsmart-deceptive-practices-and-save-money.md

 ### 9. Consider Refilling Your Ink Cartridges

 Take advantage of ink cartridge refilling services offered by businesses like Costco or Walgreens.
 Alternatively, you can opt for a DIY approach by refilling them yourself.

-Just ensure you are refilling an original empty cartridge, using a [refill kit from a trustworthy supplier](https://www.compandsave.com/ink-refill-bulk-ink), and that you have a clear manual on [how to refill ink cartridges](https://www.compandsave.com/how-to-refill-ink-cartridges-guide).
-This eco-friendly practice not only helps reduce waste but can also lead to significant savings compared to purchasing brand-new cartridges.
+Just ensure you are refilling an original empty cartridge, using a [universal refill kit](https://www.compandsave.com/ink-refill-bulk-ink) from a trustworthy supplier, and have a guide on [how to refill ink cartridges](https://www.compandsave.com/how-to-refill-ink-cartridges-guide).
+This eco-friendly practice helps reduce waste and can lead to significant savings compared to purchasing brand-new cartridges.

 ### 10. Check for Third-Party Alternatives